Table of Contents

 Will the Pfizer and Moderna vaccines work against new mutant strains of SARS-CoV-2?

-Although SARS-CoV-2 has mutated over the course of the pandemic, none of the mutant strains, including the UK and South Africa variants, have been shown to evade the protection provided by the mRNA vaccine.
-While it is possible for viruses to evolve resistance to vaccines, there is currently no evidence suggesting that this has occurred.
-However, the sooner that widespread vaccination has occurred and number of infected people spreading the virus is reduced, the fewer opportunities the virus will have to evolve resistance to current vaccines.
-For this and others reasons, rapid vaccination of the as much of the population as possible is critical to stopping the COVID-19 pandemic.
+While it is possible for viruses to evolve complete resistance to vaccines, there is currently no evidence suggesting that this has occurred.
+However, the sooner that widespread vaccination has occurred and the number of infected people spreading the virus is reduced, the fewer opportunities the virus will have to evolve resistance to current vaccines.
+In other words, “If it can’t replicate, it can’t mutate”.
+For these and others reasons, rapid vaccination of the as much of the population as possible is critical to stopping the COVID-19 pandemic.

 More information